Catrionamcd/DolFin-Surf-Shop/README.md

 ### Product Review
 - Facility to leave a comment or a review about a product.
 The author, comment and date are all stored.
-- Only a registered customer will get have the option to review a product.
+- Only a registered customer will have the option to review a product.

 ![alt text](assets/documentation/Review-Screen.png)